Climate and Average Weather Year Round in Mykonos Greece

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.5 months, from May 7 to August 23, with an average daily incident shortwave energy per square meter above 7.1 kWh.
-The brightest day of the year is June 30, with an average of 8.3 kWh.
+The brightest month of the year in Mykonos is July, with an average of 8.2 kWh.

-The darker period of the year lasts for 3.5 months, from November 2 to February 15, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 21, with an average of 2.1 kWh.
+The darker period of the year lasts for 3.4 months, from November 2 to February 15, with an average daily incident shortwave energy per square meter below 3.4 kWh.
+The darkest month of the year in Mykonos is December, with an average of 2.2 kWh.

 The topography within 2 miles of Mykonos contains very significant variations in elevation, with a maximum elevation change of 873 feet and an average elevation above sea level of 182 feet.
 Within 10 miles also contains very significant variations in elevation (1,247 feet).
 Within 50 miles contains very significant variations in elevation (3,333 feet).